Samyang 7.5 mm f/3.5 fisheye

 The good news is that the 7.5 mm is both better in terms of image quality (according to several online reviews, as well as my personal experience) and cheaper than the 8 mm.
 The 7.5 mm is even better than the much more expensive Olympus and Panasonic fisheye lenses, according to several online reviews (albeit these lenses do provide autofocus).
 The 7.5 mm is a complete optical redesign, not a modification of the 8mm.
 Except for increasing the DOF and lowering the already modest chromatic aberration, there are no particular reasons for stopping down the 7.5 mm.
 In fact, it is sharpest fully open, with minimal vignetting and low sensitivity to flare.

 As typical of Samyang lenses, the 7.5 mm has fully manual focus and aperture and lacks a CPU (="chip").
-This is not a problem on Micro 4/3 cameras, which can use CPU-less lenses (while low-range APS-C DSLRs sometimes cannot) and provide a high-zoom mode for manual focusing in live view.
+This is not a problem on Micro 4/3 cameras, which can use CPU-less lenses (while consumer-range APS-C DSLRs sometimes cannot) and provide a high-zoom mode for manual focusing in live view.
 You still need to frame, switch to high zoom to focus, then (usually) return to normal view to verify the framing once more before shooting (and to verify that your feet, elbows and fingers are not in the picture).
 I don't find this to be a serious problem, since I typically don't use a fisheye when I am in a hurry.
 I use other non-CPU lenses on Micro 4/3 cameras, and the procedure is the same.
 It is essentially impossible to focus without zooming in live view.

 It is feasible to shoot without precision focusing, by setting an approximate distance on the focusing scale and "shooting blind".
 At f/5.6, with the lens focused at 0.7 m (there is no such marking, but halfway between infinity and 0.25 m is a good guess), everything from 35 cm and farther is in focus.
 In this case, however, you need to test first if the focusing scale of your specimen of the Samyang lens is reasonably accurate.
 Many specimens of the Samyang 8 mm are not accurate in this respect, and landscapes may be unacceptably out of focus when the lens is set to infinity on the focusing scale (this is the only real fault I can find with these lenses).
 It may be necessary to mark the correct infinity or parfocal distance on the focusing scale with a permanent marker.
 The focus ring of the 8 mm is easily recalibrated with a small screwdriver, but this method does not seem to be applicable to the 7.5 mm.
 My specimen of the 7.5 mm focuses accurately, so I did not investigate further.